debamitra/debs-journal/july-24/21-ostep-lock-primitives.md

 ##### Questions
 1. How does CPU scheduling work in the context of threads and processes?
 How are they represented and how are they scheduled?
 Is a process considered as the main thread of execution and scheduled as a thread?
 How does this work now?

+Scheduler schedules thread - thread is always attached to some process. --- ? is this correct?